24 of Our Most Popular Home Tours of 2021

 Ah, yes, another plant-filled home we (and you) can't get enough of.

 Artist Abbey Rich and their partner Sam, styled their Melbourne home with furniture that was either found in secondhand stores or off the street.
-Their most treasured items, though, are artworks by their favourite creatives including Julia Trybala, Felix Atkinson and Joy Yamusangie.
+Their most treasured items, though, are artworks by their favorite creatives including Julia Trybala, Felix Atkinson and Joy Yamusangie.

 Plants, vintage furniture and art?
 Do we need to say more?